manage_look

 manage_alert

-Get, create, update, delete, or list data-driven alerts on dashboard tiles.
+Get, create, update, permanently delete, or search data-driven alerts on dashboard tiles.
 Alerts trigger notifications when data meets specified conditions.

 manage_scheduled_plan